 Equally important are the qualities of a successful property manager.
 Property management is not an easy career, but it can be very rewarding when you have the right skill set.

-Great property managers have the following good qualities:
+Good property managers have the following qualities:

 Professionalism